He’s the Bad Boy of Chess. But Did He Cheat?

 The cheating implication was so obvious that Sinquefield organizers quickly added a 15-minute delay to the online broadcast of games, and players were checked with a radio-frequency scanner.
 This fueled speculation that Niemann was getting help from some kind of electronic device, secreted on, or maybe in, his body.

 By the time that Niemann sat for a post-match interview with a Sinquefield commentator two days later, he was livid.
 Yes, he had confessed to cheating on Chess.com, the largest online playing platform, once when he was 12 and again at 16, to expand his online following and compete against better players.
-But he had learned his lesson and toiled for redemption.
+But he said he had learned his lesson and toiled for redemption.

 He had never, he stated emphatically, cheated in a live match.
 With the internet filled with theories that he’d used a sex toy rigged to receive signals from a confederate, he was ready to take dramatic measures to prove his innocence.